zhewei-sun/CatGO/README.md

 Computes the following metrics on training and testing examples from *queries* for the prior and all specified kernels:

 1. Negative log likelihood
-2. AUC
+2. Area under the ROC curve (AUC)
 3. Expected Rank

-- *models* - A list of kernels where results needs to be computed.
+- *models* - A list of kernels in which results need to be computed.
 All kernels specified here should be optimized beforehand using *categorizer.run_categorization*.

 - *prior* - The prior to use for all categorization models.